 Throw into the mix the excitement, fear of the unknown and sheer volume of work required to set up a company from scratch and life starts to look somewhat busy.

-Lindsey Fish, Founder of Mums Enterprise, shares some of her top tips on how she balances business and family life as a 20th-century parent:
+Lindsey Fish, Founder of Mums Enterprise, shares some of her top tips on how to balance business and family life:

 Tip 1 – Keep the channels of communication open